PDConSec/vsc-print/README.md

 * `print.fontSize`: the font size
 * `print.lineNumbers`: on, off or inherit (do same as editor)
 * `print.lineSpacing`: single, line-and-a-half or double spaced
-* `print.port`: the port used by the embedded web server

 ## Known Issues